 Your lender will want proof that you’ve ensured your investment is secure and in good condition before granting loan refinancing requests.

 The creditworthiness of borrowers is an essential factor lenders will consider when evaluating your loan application.
 Borrowers that don’t have a good credit score may face difficulty qualifying for a loan or be charged a higher interest rate.

 Lenders will review personal and business financial data to determine the borrower’s creditworthiness, including income and debt-to-income ratios, FICO scores, tax returns, bank statements, and other documents related to your existing commercial property.

-You must provide these documents in a timely fashion, as they are crucial to the evaluation of your loan application.
+You must provide these documents promptly, as they are crucial to evaluating your loan application.
 Ensure all information you submit is accurate, as errors could delay the processing of your application.

 Property’s Income Potential